pumecart/pumecart/README.md

 Hello, GitHub! 👋

-I'm Pumehana Cartagena, a student at Brigham Young University-Idaho interested in web development, data analytics, and project management.
+I'm Pumehana Cartagena, a new graduate from Brigham Young University-Idaho with a B.S. in Software Development.
+I am interested in web development, data analytics, and project management.
 Welcome to my GitHub profile!

 ## About Me